milad-ai/dbcs4041/Syllabus.md

 ## **Homework Assignments**

-Throughout the course, students will complete several homework assignments aimed at reinforcing the concepts covered in lectures and reading materials (See the [homework page](https://dbcs.ir/assignments/), which will be updated during the course).
+You will have five sets of homework assignments, which together carry a total of 5 points.
+These assignments include both theoretical and practical exercises to help reinforce your learning throughout the course (See the [homework page](https://dbcs.ir/assignments/), which will be updated during the course).
 The due dates for these assignments will be posted on this website.

 Please follow the instructions to turn in your homework:
 - Homeworks must be submitted electronically as PDF files.